evernym/ui-challenge/README.md

 1. Creating react app was pretty straight forward, I have practiced doing this a few times and have recently created my own personal app in React, which is currently a static site using GatsbyJS.
     a) I have learned that Aphrodite is a css library for React, this dependency is installed in case I have time to try using it.
     b) Along with my current studies of React, I am definitely planning to dive into Redux, but for now I'm realizing it's meant to help manage state in complex apps, which doesn't seem to apply to this challenge so I will shelf that for now.
-2. It doesn't seem the architecture for this needs to be too complicated, just added a table component to render in app.js.
+It doesn't seem the architecture for this needs to be too complicated, just added a table component to render in app.js.
-3. Getting external data into React: This is where I am already getting super stuck.
+2. Getting external data into React: This is where I was getting super stuck.
 The challenge provides a simple data.json file in the forked repo.
 With advice from the team, I was able to find a temporary solution and move on (more on this below).
 4. Next I worked on getting a simple table to render with just a few of the prescribed columns populated with static data.
 I decided to implement the sorting column headers at this point rather than later.
-Data is rendering and sorting but css needs fixing.
+Data was rendering and sorting but css needed fixing.
+After leaning how to fetch data externally by setting up a mock api I was able to render the table info dynamically.
-5.
+5. In searching for sortable react table solutions I determined I should give the react-table library a try.
+This approach totally worked and instantly provided a sortable table that was relatively responsive to window size.
+6. The app is somewhat responsive but only with properties inherent to react.
+Since I have exceeded the recommended 10 hour time limit, will ask if I should puruse this further.
+7. The styling provided by react-table is somewhat decent already, will ask if the team wants me to pursue more styling at this time.
+8. Testing is not implemented yet, since I've exceeded the recommended time limit, will ask the team if I should puruse it at this time.
+9. I will open an issue to ask if the team wants me to continue on this project before building the current app for production in its current state.
+10. Waiting for team response.

 ## Trying to get API data into React

 1. This is my first time calling data into React.
-(Prior to this I have called local json data into vanilla javascript DOM manipulation and external apis into Vue.js).
+(Prior to this I have called local json data into vanilla javascript/DOM manipulation and fetched external apis into Vue.js).
 2. In my table component I created a componentWillMount lifecycle.
 3. My first instinct here was to try some fetch and response syntax.
 4. Did not work.
 Reviewed my code a few times and tried different syntax variations.